 CRM examples in practice

-- Social CRM: Social media in CRM involves businesses engaging customers directly through social media platforms, such as Facebook, Twitter and LinkedIn.
+Social media in CRM involves businesses engaging with customers directly through social media platforms, such as Facebook, Twitter and LinkedIn.
 Social media presents an open forum for customers to share experiences with a brand, whether they are airing grievances or promoting products.

 Companies are interested in capturing customer sentiments, such as the likelihood they will recommend products and their overall customer satisfaction, to develop marketing and service strategies.
 Companies try to integrate social CRM data with other customer data obtained from sales or marketing departments to get a single view of the customer.